lgbt-foundation/whitepaper/whitepaper.md

 #### Inequality And The Status Of The Global LGBT Community

+` GRAPHIC AS IN THE GOOGLE DOC `

 As outlined in the introduction, there have been a number of positive developments for the LGBT community in recent years.
 Nevertheless, marginalized subgroups within the LGBT community are still struggling with a unilateral lack of acceptance, directly translating to poor economic status and trouble finding resources and help.
 Transgender members of the community face the highest amounts of discrimination, and recent studies have shown black transgender and gender non-conforming people face the most severe degree of discrimination and bigotry of all, certainly in the U.S. and arguably elsewhere.

+> **The growing acceptance of the LGBT community has not yet reached the most marginalized within the community**

 In a breakout report from the National Center for Transgender Equality’s U.S. Transgender Survey (USTS), which aggregated data from 27,715 respondents nationwide, 796 black or African-American transgender or gender non-identifying respondents clarified the stark reality facing them.
 Among the findings for this group, the report found that: